Speedmaster vs Aqua Terra: Which Omega Should You Buy?

 Choose the Speedmaster if:

-• You want chronograph functionality
+• You want a working chronograph

-• You value NASA history and the Moonwatch heritage
+• You value the NASA history and Moonwatch heritage

-• You enjoy the ritual of manual winding
+• You enjoy the ritual of hand-winding

-• You prefer a classic tool-watch aesthetic
+• You prefer a classic tool-watch look

 Choose the Aqua Terra if: